b0mbeI/gamgob/README.md

 > Lightweight web enumeration CLI tool written in Python

 GAMGOB (a.k.a.
-Gamma Goblin) is a command-line web enumeration tool designed for low-impact HTTP content discovery.<br>
+Gamma Goblin) is a command-line web enumeration tool designed for low-impact HTTP content discovery.
 It performs directory and endpoint enumeration using a wordlist and reports HTTP response status codes along with response size and request duration.

-This tool was created as a learning exercise and does not perform authentication attacks, password brute forcing, or vulnerability exploitation.
+This tool was created as a learning exercise and does not perform authentication attacks, password brute forcing, or vulnerability exploitation.<br>
 _Use this tool only on systems you own or have explicit authorization to test._

 ## Installation